 It is a very mild alkaline powder that slightly raises the pH of water when it is mixed in.
 It is also a mild antiseptic that will discourage bacteria growth.

 To Brighten Whites and Bright Colors

 Add 1/2 cup of baking soda to the wash when you add your regular liquid detergent.
-The baking soda has been known to give you sharper whites, brighter brights, and odor-free clothing.
+Baking soda will give you sharper whites, brighter brights, and odor-free clothing.

 To Neutralize Acid